mihailfox/proxmox-openapi/docs/npm-release.md

    - Push the tag to origin.

 3. **Automated publish**
-   - The workflow `.github/workflows/release.yml` rebuilds, validates, and publishes both the GitHub Release assets and the npm package upon release publication.
+   - The workflow `.github/workflows/release.yml` rebuilds, validates, publishes the npm package, commits the version bump back to `main`, and generates GitHub release assets.
 It also installs only the released `@mihailfox/proxmox-openapi@X.Y.Z` version inside the GitHub Action packaging step.

 ## Notes
 > The package publishes with provenance enabled.
 The registry is `https://npm.pkg.github.com` and requires authentication.